 What if I have a medical condition?

 Not everyone can fast in the same way!
 Some people have medical conditions that make fasting dangerous.
 If this is the case, look for another way to fulfill the spirit of fasting while still taking care of your body.
-You could fast from desserts or rich food and drink, or eat simple meals that day.
+You could fast from desserts and rich food or choose to eat simple meals that day.